idiap/phonvoc/train/README.txt

 - prepared Kaldi data is located in ../lang/$lang/data
 - and it outputs log file into ./log/make_mfcc

+2. aAlign.sh

+- train LDA+MLLT+SAT system, and align the training data

-2. Train Phonological Analysis DNNs.
+3. Train Phonological Analysis DNNs.

 $ aPretrainDNN.sh

-- initialise DNN training using ../lang/$lang/data/init
+- initialise DNN training using ../lang/$lang/data/dev_clean
 - the output is in dnns/pretrain-dbn-$lang

 $ aTrainDNNs.sh

-Prepare label data and train all phonological feature detectors:
+Prepare label data and train phonetic/phonological analysis DNNs
 - Kaldi label data is in ../lang/$lang/labels
 - the trained DNNs are in dnns-${lang}-${phon}

 ======================= SYNTHESIS  =======================

-3. Prepare data - synthesis is based on a particluar $voice.
+4. Prepare data - synthesis is based on a particluar $voice.

 $ sExtract.sh